 However, the real cost of obtaining planning permission arguable comes from preparing the plans and documents (the design fees) in readiness for submission and any accompanying surveys (such as ecological surveys) that may be required.

 You should find out when your local planning authority has approved your application after eight weeks — although more complex schemes can take longer.

-All planning permission is granted with conditions attached.
-Failure to address the conditions will invalidate your consent, making any work done illegal.
+All planning permission is granted with planning conditions attached.
+Failure to address the conditions will invalidate your consent, making any work done unlawful.

-All new homes need to adhere to the Building Regulations, and as such, a building control inspector will visit at key stages of the build to inspect the work and ensure it complies.
-These stages include:
+All new homes need to adhere to the Building Regulations, and as such, a building inspector will visit at key stages of the build to inspect the work and ensure it complies.